William A. Pullum

 During the early years of Pullum’s meteoric rise to fame, the judges at competitions often requested that he repeat many of his record breaking lifts.

-He won one championship after another during his competitive years, sometimes winning two classes in one day!
+He won many championships, one after another, during his competitive years, sometimes winning two classes in one day!

-Here are a few of the records by William A. Pullum:
+Here are a few of the weightlifting records set by William A. Pullum:

 A Two Hands Anyhow of 204 pounds at a bodyweight of 112 pounds.